Ajayyadav1999/Tech-Brain-Teaser-2/README.md

 The frontend and backend work in harmony to deliver a fast, responsive application that gracefully handles large datasets while maintaining excellent user experience.

 ---

-*This implementation showcases production-ready patterns for handling large-scale data in modern web applications.*